Psychedelic/nft-marketplace/docs/service.md

 to create a listing that is available for direct buy, the nft must be deposited before the listing will go though.

 ```

 call approve on crowns canister for marketplace on token
 call depositNFT on marketplace canister
 call makeListing with direct_buy = true

 ```

 ### Direct Buy NFT -> `directBuy`

-to direct buy a listing, you must deposit funds before the direct buy will go through
+to direct buy a listing, you must deposit funds before the direct buy will go through.

 ```

 call approve on wicp for marketplace to access x tokens
 call depositFungable on marketplace canister
 call directBuy on marketplace canister for nft

 ```

 ## Offer Flow: